kushidesign/kushi/README.md

          :md {:max-width :768px}
          :sm {:max-width :640px}]

- ;; Optional setting for using a map as the first argument to the `kushi.core/sx` macro.
+ ;; Optional setting for using a map as the first argument ;; to the `kushi.core/sx` macro.
  :map-mode? false

- ;; Optional setting for printing "kushi.core/clean!" to the browser console (after clean! op).
- :log-clean!? false

- ;; Optional setting for printing-style of kushi compilation info to the console running your build.
+ ;; Optional setting for printing-style of kushi compilation ;; info to the console running your build.
  ;; Defaults to :simple.
  :reporting-style :banner

+ ;; Optional setting to silence the post-build report.
+ :post-build-report?  false
 }
 ```
 <br>